coreinfra-org/.github/profile/README.md

 --------

 * Terraform resource models for bootstrapping core infra
-* Containerized app templates and build/deploy examples
+* App templates and build/deploy examples
 * Config management examples

 The original goal was a personal cloud development environment for